 You’ve been working hard to set the stage for success.
 Now, you and your employees can start writing your center’s new story, together.

-If you’ve been following this article series leading up to the April 13 release of my new book, “People Driven Leadership: How the Best 9-1-1 Centers Inspire Positive Change,” you know that this is the final installment.
+If you’ve been following this article series based on my book, “People Driven Leadership: How the Best 9-1-1 Centers Inspire Positive Change,” you know that this is the final installment.

 Over the past ten weeks, I’ve shared research, stories and experiences from People Driven Centers across the country.
 As we’ve seen, both centers with long-established reputations for success and centers that have made astonishing improvements alike offered valuable insights and encouragement.
 Through these 20 articles, I hoped to provide leaders looking to inspire positive change with a few of the tools that would help them, and their centers, get there.

 If you’ve been working during this time to bring some of these changes to life at your center — a healthy culture, better communication, and People Driven values, to name a few — you have reached an exciting part of the process.
 No, your center won’t be completely “transformed” yet, and yes, some of the changes you’ve made will have been hard-won.